 9. Budgets for external promotion of the resource are more than 3000$ per month.
 And you need a maximum working and fast growth tool for the site.

-If you need advice on estimating or tips on how to form an order, you can contact our support in the chat (on the right), or leave a request on the page – https://buylinkco.com/order/.
+If you need advice on estimating or tips on how to form an order for our private blog network service, you can contact our support in the chat (on the right) or leave a request on the page — https://buylinkco.com/order/.

 1. After communication, we make the technical task (TT) for the development of the PBN.